Chapter 8. Using the vSphere Problem Detector Operator

 • To view the events by using the OpenShift Container Platform web console, navigate to Home Events and select openshift-cluster-storage-operator from the Project menu.

-After the vSphere Problem Detector Operator runs and performs the configuration checks, it creates log records that can be viewed from the command line or from the OpenShift Container Platform web console.
+After the vSphere Problem Detector Operator runs and performs the configuration checks, the Operator creates log records that you can view from the command-line interface (CLI) or from the OpenShift Container Platform web console.
+Log lines that indicate passed means that you do not need to perform any actions.

 Procedure